gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

 whole unprotected SCTP packet payload, i.e., all chunks after the SCTP common header.
-Information protection is kept during the lifetime of the association and no information is sent unprotected except than the initial SCTP handshake, DTLS handshake, the SCTP common header, the SCTP DTLS chunk header, and the SHUTDOWN-COMPLETE chunk.
+Information protection is kept during the lifetime of the association and no information is sent unprotected except than the initial SCTP handshake, any initial key-management traffic, the SCTP common header, the SCTP DTLS chunk header, and the SHUTDOWN-COMPLETE chunk.

 SCTP DTLS chunk capability is agreed by the peers at the initialization of the SCTP association.
 Until the DTLS protection has